Earl Paulk: Allegations by congregants

 Mona Manning Brewer, a Sunday School teacher at the Cathedral who was featured regularly as a soloist on Paulk's television program, claimed that on September 11, 1989, Paulk felt "'impressed of the Lord' to get to know her better".
 She stopped by his office the next day, becoming a regular visitor.
 She alleged that a church official stated that there had been a "word of knowledge" claiming that she was about to enter a new relationship that would benefit her.
 That relationship became an affair that lasted fourteen years.
 She didn't break the relationship off until September 2003, and didn't tell anyone about the affair until hearing about Hall's allegations.
 She then told her husband, Cathedral minister Bobby Brewer, who bided his time until the refinancing of the cathedral was finished.
 In March 2004, Bobby Brewer angrily confronted Earl and Don Paulk at the Brewers' house, at one point hitting them both.
 The Brewers eventually sued Paulk and the Cathedral on August 31, 2005, claiming Paulk misused his position to manipulate Mona into a sexual relationship and claiming Paulk owed US$400,000 for a loan Bobby issued to settle the Battle case.
 Paulk denied the allegations from Brewers, but his attorney acknowledged a sexual relationship between him and Mona had taken place.
 Paulk claimed that the relationship was brief and that she was the initiator.

 On Monday, March 5, 2007, at a pretrial hearing, the Brewers' lawyer wrote out a request for dismissal of the case by hand and handed it to lawyers for Paulk and the cathedral.
 This was just as a ruling was about to come on a motion by Paulk's lawyers to dismiss the allegations.
 By dropping the case before the ruling, the Brewers left open the possibility of filing another suit with the same allegations.
-"We were having difficulty even at this point getting witnesses to speak out against the acts of Bishop Paulk and the church," Levenson said.
-"Sometimes you just have to do this."
+The Brewers' lawyer said they had no choice to do so because "we were having difficulty even at this point getting witnesses to speak out against the acts of Bishop Paulk and the church."